Mary Heiny Sensei – 2013 Seminar

 Dates: Friday, Saturday and Sunday, November 1, 2, and 3

-Aikido Shugyo Dojo invites you to join us for a weekend seminar with Mary Heiny Sensei, a long-time friend of the dojo.
-Heiny Sensei’s Aikido is dynamic and subtle, and her teaching works profoundly on body and mind.
+Aikido Shugyo Dojo invites you to join us for a weekend seminar with Mary Heiny Sensei.
+We have been privileged to host her seminars at our dojo for over twenty years.
+Each visit is a special treat.
+Mary Sensei’s understanding seems to deepen in the intervening year and every seminar with us she brings more to share with participants on the mat.
+Mary Sensei’s Aikido instruction is inspiring, and her teaching works profoundly on body and mind.

 - Fri: 6:30 pm – 8:00 pm